Efficient Globally Optimal 2D-to-3D Deformable Shape Matching: Applications

 Due to the novelty of the application, to date there is no benchmark available for evaluating deformable 2D-to-3D shape retrieval methods.
-We therefore construct such a benchmark using the FAUST~\cite{bogo14} and TOSCA~\cite{bronstein08} datasets.
-The former dataset consists of 100 human shapes, subdivided into 10 classes (different individuals), each in 10 different poses.
-The latter consists of 80 shapes, subdivided into 9 classes (humans and animals in different poses).
-Ground-truth correspondences within each class are available.
-Shape sizes are fixed to 7K (FAUST) and 10K (TOSCA) vertices.
+We therefore construct such a benchmark using the FAUST \cite{bogo14}, TOSCA \cite{bronstein08} and a subset of Non-rigid world \cite{bronstein2006nonrigid3d} (additional poses for TOSCA, gorilla, lioness and seahorse) datasets.
+The FAUST dataset consists of 100 human shapes, subdivided into 10 classes (different individuals), each in 10 different poses.
+The latter two consist of over 100 shapes, subdivided into 12 classes (humans and animals in different poses).
+Shape sizes are fixed to around 7K (FAUST) and 10K (TOSCA) vertices.

-In both datasets, each class comes with a `null' shape in a ``neutral pose'', which we use to define the 2D queries.
-To this end, we cut each null shape across a plane of symmetry, and project the resulting boundary onto a plane.
-This gives rise to 2D queries of 200--400 points on average.
-Note that by doing so we retain the ground-truth point-to-point mapping between the resulting 2D silhouette and the originating 3D target.
-This allows us to define a quantitative measure on the quality of the 2D-to-3D matching between objects of the same class\footnote{The dataset containing shapes and matching is publicly available at \url{https://vision.in.tum.de/~laehner/Elastic2D3D/}}.
+In FAUST each class comes with a `null' shape in a ``neutral pose'', where no deformation has been applied, which we use to define the 2D queries.
+To this end we cut each null shape across a plane of symmetry and project the resulting boundary onto a plane.
+This gives rise to 2D queries of 200-400 points on average.
+Note that by doing so we retain the ground truth point-to-point mapping between the resulting 2D silhouette and the originating 3D target.
+This allows us to define a quantitative measure on the quality of the 2D-to-3D matching between objects of the same class.
+In the extended dataset, silhouettes of one shape showing all important extremities of the class are produced and the 2D query is extracted from the binary image.
+Hence, no point-to-point but only class ground truths are available.
+The same method can be applied to hand-drawn silhouetts\footnote{The dataset containing shapes and matchings is publicly available at https://zorah.github.io/publication/2016-cvpr-efficient-globally-optimal-2d-to-3d-deformable-shape-matching}.

+As an addition to the queries produced through the actual 3D data, we drew a human by hand and used this as an additional query for the retrieval to show that the method also works on queries not produced using the targets.
+See Figure~\ref{fig:handdrawn} for the sketch and query.

-\paragraph*{Error measure.}
+\paragraph{Error measure.}

-Let $M$ be a 2D shape represented as a planar curve, and $N$ a 3D shape represented as a surface.
+Let $M$ be a 2D shape represented as a planar curve and $N$ a 3D shape represented as a surface.
 Let $\phi\colon M \to N$ be a matching between a 2D query shape and a 3D target shape, and let $\phi_0$ be the ground-truth matching.
 The matching error of $\phi$ at point $x\in M$ is given by

 where $\dist_N:N\times N\to\IR ^+_0$ denotes the geodesic distance on $N$ and $\diam(N)=\max_{x,y\in N}\dist_N(x,y)$ the geodesic diameter of $N$.
 Note that due to the normalization, the values of the error $\varepsilon$ are within $[0,1]$.